-Han TeRra (한테라, 韓泰來: 1981~) is widely recognized as one of the most outstanding and exceptional kayagŭm (12-string zither) musicians in Korea.
+TeRra R. Han (한래숙테라, 韓泰來: 1981~) is widely recognized as one of the most exceptional young Korean kayagŭm (12-string zither) musicians in the world.
 Ms. Han was a child prodigy and was performing by age 8.
 She began her training in classical Korean music and traditional performing arts, including singing and dancing, at the age of five.
 In addition, Ms. Han has researched other Asian zither traditions including the Japanese koto, the Chinese jaeng, and North Korea’s music represented in China.

 Ms. Han has received numerous awards and fellowships, including the National Commission for UNESCO of Korea and the Blanchette Rockefeller Fund, Asian Cultural Council in New York.
 She also serves as an honorary ambassador of the Korean Center for International Affairs, member of the Korean Zither’s Association, and member of Asian Musicology.
 Ms. Han holds B.A. and M.A. degrees from Seoul National University.
 She has released more than 10 solo albums and numerous chamber and orchestra recordings.
 She is called ‘moving work of art’ for her combined brilliant artistry.